 It's a mistake to think of Birnam and Dunkeld as parts of the same settlement.
 The two are equally attractive, but wholly different in atmosphere and appearance.
 Today's Birnam is a village with a very Victorian feel.
 A collection of substantial grey stone buildings, it is easy to imagine much of Birnam being developed following the arrival of the railway at the station just to the south-west in 1856.

 Dunkeld & Birnam station now lies on the main line to Aviemore and Inverness.
-Between it and Birnam is the other main route north, the A9, which bypassed the village in the late 1970s.
-The result has been to leave Birnam occupying the space between the railway and road to the south west, and the River Tay to the north east.
+Between it and Birnam is the other main route north, the A9, which bypassed the village in the late 1970s, separating the village from its railway station.
+The result has been to leave Birnam occupying the space between the railway and road to the south-west, and the River Tay to the north-east.

 A bridge across the Tay connecting Birnam and Dunkeld had been planned as far back as the 1500s, plans that were disrupted by the Reformation and the destruction of Dunkeld Cathedral in 1560.
 In the end, residents and travellers had to make do with ferries until 1809 when the seven arch bridge that still stands today was constructed by Thomas Telford.

 At the heart of Birnam is the Birnam Arts & Conference Centre.
 This was launched in 1883 as the Birnam Institute to provide a range of community facilities for the area.
 In 2001 work was completed on a £2m expansion.
 This produced an exciting new building in the village, providing a theatre, workshop space, meeting and display areas, and library and IT facilities.
 The centre has also developed displays highlighting the links with the author Beatrix Potter, who spent her childhood holidays here.
 These are reflected in the attractive Beatrix Potter Garden behind the centre and opposite the Birnam House Hotel.
 Peter Rabbit lives on in the garden, together with much else associated with the author.